 Under normal circumstances, concentrations of both kappa and lambda light chains are very low in the bloodstream.
 In AL amyloidosis, abnormal plasma cells produce a large quantity of one particular type of identical light chain – either kappa chains or lambda chains (known as the involved light chain).
 The concentration of the other free light chain (known as the uninvolved light chain) usually remains at or close to normal levels in the blood.

-It is often helpful for patients and carers to understand what their FLC results mean.
-When AL amyloidosis is first diagnosed, the FLC ratio is checked.
-About 95% of patients with AL amyloidosis have an abnormal FLC ratio.
-It is important to understand that abnormal FLC ratio alone is not diagnostic of AL amyloidosis.
-There may be an abnormal FLC ratio in several related haematological conditions, or sometimes in healthy people with a condition called monoclonal gammopathy of uncertain significance (MGUS).
-It is also worth noting that sometimes there may be a raised ratio due to low levels of one type of light chain.
-If the person is otherwise healthy with no other findings suggestive of AL amyloidosis or related conditions, then the abnormal ratio in such circumstances may have no medical significance.
+Abnormal FLC ratio alone is not diagnostic of AL amyloidosis.
+FLC ratio may be abnormal in related haematological conditions, or in some healthy people with a condition called monoclonal gammopathy of uncertain significance (MGUS).
+Sometimes the ratio is raised due to low levels of one type of light chain.
+If the person is otherwise healthy with no other findings suggestive of AL amyloidosis or related conditions, then an abnormal ratio may have no medical significance.

-About 10-15% of patients with AL amyloidosis have only minimally abnormal FLC.
-For these patients FLC cannot be used for accurate monitoring.
-A measurable M-protein (also known as paraprotein), defined as >5g/l, is useful for monitoring the haematological response to chemotherapy in this group of patients.
+About 10-15% of patients with AL amyloidosis have only minimally abnormal FLC, so FLC cannot be used for accurate monitoring.
+A measurable M-protein (also known as paraprotein), defined as >5g/l, is useful for monitoring the haematological response to chemotherapy in these patients.

 1-2% of patients with AL amyloidosis lack a measurable serum or urine marker to monitor response at present.
-Ongoing studies are evaluating a new method called high sensitivity flow cytometry that may have a role in these patients.
+Ongoing studies are evaluating a new method called high sensitivity flow cytometry that may have a role.

 To better understand FLC test results, these are the normal ranges: